Arai En 305-il Kadavul

-Arai En 305-il Kadavul is a 2008 Tamil-language fantasy comedy film directed by Chimbu Deven.
-A remake of the 2003 Hollywood film Bruce Almighty, the film stars Prakash Raj, Santhanam alongside Ganja Karuppu, Jyothirmayi, and Madhumitha.
-An ensemble supporting cast including Sampath Raj, Madhan Bob, Rajesh, M. S. Bhaskar, Periyar Dasan, and Ilavarasu appears in supporting roles.
+Arai En 305-il Kadavul is a 2008 Indian Tamil-language fantasy comedy film directed by Chimbu Deven.
+Loosely inspired by the 2003 American film Bruce Almighty (2003), It stars Prakash Raj, Santhanam and Ganja Karuppu, alongside Jyothirmayi, and Madhumitha.
+Sampath Raj, Madhan Bob, Rajesh, M. S. Bhaskar, Periyar Dasan, and Ilavarasu appear in supporting roles.
+The storyline is that the universe is a computer simulation controlled by a supercomputer and God is the one who has access to it.

-The movie is produced by Shankar's S Pictures.
-The music of the film was composed by Vidyasagar with cinematography by Soundarrajan and editing by Sasi Kumar.
+The film is produced by S. Shankar's S Pictures.
+The music was composed by Vidyasagar with cinematography by Soundarrajan and editing by Sasi Kumar.
+The film was released on 18 April 2008, and failed at the box office.

-The storyline of the film was that the whole universe is a computer simulation controlled by a supercomputer and God is the one who has access to it.
-Upon the film's release on 18 April 2008, it received mixed reviews although Santhanam's acting was praised by the critics.
-The film has also been dubbed in Telugu with the titie Gadi No.305 Lo Devudu.

 Plot

-Raasu (Santhanam) and Mokkai (Ganja Karuppu) are youngsters sharing a hostel with a diverse group of people.
-Those people include Professor Mani (Madhan Bob), a staunch atheist named Thanjai Rudran (Rajesh), a poet, and other unemployed, struggling men.
-Raasu, who works in a coffee shop, is in love with Mahishasuramardhini (Madhumitha), but she seemingly ignores all his advances.
+Raasu and Mokkai are youngsters sharing a hostel with a diverse group of people.
+Those people include Professor Mani, a staunch atheist named Thanjai Rudran, a poet, and other unemployed, struggling men.
+Raasu, who works in a coffee shop, is in love with Mahishasuramardhini, but she seemingly ignores all his advances.
 Raasu was even attacked by her brother after hanging around her house for extended periods of time.
 Mokkai, who is unemployed due to his lack of education and does whatever job that he can find, dreams of marrying his uncle's daughter (cousin) back in his village.

 After a particularly bad day where Mokkai is arrested and beaten by female police officers and Raasu's lies of being in a well-paid job are uncovered (to Mahishasuramardhini's disgust), the two are also kicked out of the hostel by the owner due to the inability to pay rent.
 On their last night, both vent their frustration at Kadavul (God) after heavy drinking.
-Both are shocked when Kadavul (Prakash Raj) appears in front of them.
+Both are shocked when Kadavul appears in front of them.
 Mistaking Him for another unemployed fellow, the two head back to their hostel room only to find Him waiting for them in it, waving aside this miracle, all three fall asleep.
-The next morning, Kadavul finally manages to convince Raasu and Mokkai of His true identity after appearing in the forms of Vishnu, Jesus, and Buddha.
+The next morning, Kadavul finally manages to convince Raasu and Mokkai of His true identity after appearing in the forms of Vishnu, Jesus, and the Buddha.

-Armed with a "galaxy box" (access to a supercomputer) that is the source of His power, Kadavul makes a deal with Raasu and Mokkai.
+Armed with a galaxy box (access to a supercomputer) that is the source of His power, Kadavul makes a deal with Raasu and Mokkai.
 He will spend time with the two (under the name of Arnold and the identity of both Raasu and Mokkai's uncle), observing their day-to-day routines while advising them in the process, to see whether it is truly His fault for their poor standard of living, or their own.
 Arnold also manages to persuade the hostel owner to extend Raasu and Mokkai's stay for a week, while their bet is undertaken.